About The East Hants Historical Society

 Meetings and Events

-The East Hants Historical Society meets on the second Tuesday of each month, March through November, at 7:30 pm in different communities within East Hants.
+In normal times, the East Hants Historical Society meets on the second Tuesday of each month, March through November, at 7:30 pm, in different communities within East Hants, in order to present programs about East Hants history.

 Everyone is welcome to attend these meetings, and to stay for refreshments following.